fbeaufume/keybout/README.md

 ## Usage

-Prerequisites: Java 17+, Node.js 16+ with NPM
+Prerequisites: Java 17, Node.js 16+ with NPM

-To start the frontend locally, run `npm install` then `ng serve` in `keybout-frontend` or use your IDE.
+To start the frontend locally, run `npm install` then `ng serve` in `keybout-frontend` folder or use your IDE.

-To start the backend locally, run `mvnw spring-boot:run` in `keybout-backend` or use your IDE.
+To start the backend locally, run `mvnw spring-boot:run` in `keybout-backend` folder or use your IDE.

 To build a single deployable fat jar containing the whole application, run `mvnw package -Pfull` from the home folder then use `keybout-backend/target/keybout-backend.jar`.
-Omit `-Pfull` if you prefer to separate the fontend and backend packages.
+Omit `-Pfull` if you prefer to separate the frontend and backend packages.

 The application uses an optional MongoDB database to persist some data, if the `spring.data.mongodb.uri` is defined.

 To run in production, deploy the fat jar and run with several environment variables:
 - APPLICATION_DATATYPE: "prod"
 - LOG_DATEFORMAT_PATTERN: optional, use an empty string (i.e. two consecutive double quotes) to disable the timestamp in the Spring logs when the cloud platform (such as Heroku) adds its own timestamp
 - SPRING_DATA_MONGODB_URI: optional, the MongoDB URI